 Advantages of Organic Fertilizer

 - Organic fertilizers, besides releasing nutrients for plant’s growth also improves soil structure.
-The continuous application of organic fertilizer will improve water and nutrients retention of the soil and improve activities or beneficial soil organisms.
+The continuous application of organic fertilizers will improve water and nutrients retention of the soil and improve activities or beneficial soil organisms.

-- You avoid the condition of toxic build up of chemicals and salts.
+- You avoid the condition of the toxic build up of chemicals and salts.
 These chemicals and salts are not good for plants.
 Moreso, they can wash into nearby waters and underground waters, making them unhealthy for consumption by man or animals.

 - Organic fertilizers are environmentally friendly and sustainable.
 Also, they are renewable and biodegradable.